TrovoLtd/TrovoWebsite/src/TrovoWebsite/TrovoWebsite/Content/Agile_AntiPatterns.md

 Heroic behaviour can be summed-up as: "not listening to the people with the problem because I already know the answer", which extends to "bending the problem towards my solution because I've already built loads of stuff that doesn't help and I don't want to undo it".
 This still happens too much in software production, and it's a key reason nobody uses a lot of the stuff we produce.

-It's great to be talented and talented people are great to work with - provided they know how to deploy their talent properly.
+I expect that it's lovely to be talented, and talented people are certainly great to work with.
+But its so much better if they're also humble about it and know how to deploy their talent properly by approaching each problem on its own merits.

 ## Disfunctional people and teams